 - It's facing a tax/tariff from Indonesia on exporting unprocessed ore in a bid by that government to create more processing in the country.
 Newmont Mining (NYS: NEM) would also be affected by this.

 - There are significant worries about copper and gold pricing, especially if China's demand for copper begins to dry up.

 Definitely look at this one more closely, as I believe there is still opportunity in the mining sector.
 It's doing things right by aggressively paying down its debt and it has plenty of cash to do some nice acquisitions of some of the "junior" miners and their properties.
 Taseko Mines (NYS: TGB) might be a good one for Freeport McMoRan to look at more closely.
 And then there's potential for organic growth from further exploration of its own properties.
 Concern about metal prices and future Chinese demand is quite possibly the reason for the price weakness which could signal a great opportunity.

 1 stock to pass

-With all the volatility in the market recently, you might think it's time to get out while the gettin's good.
-But I'm in this for the long haul, looking for good companies that are cheap today thanks to the volatility.
-Using a screen is just the first step in finding these good companies to invest in.
-Looking at recent financial information lets you quickly choose to keep on researching or to pass.
-And writing down your reasons to proceed or pass lets you revisit the decision in the future in order to improve your investing process.
+Using a screen is just the first step in finding good companies to invest in.
+Looking at recent financial information lets you quickly choose to continue researching or to pass.
+And writing down your reasons to proceed or pass lets you revisit the decision in the future in order to improve the process.

 This article is part of ourRising Star Portfoliosseries, where we give some of our most promising stock analysts cold, hard cash to manage on the Fool's behalf.
 We'd like you to track our performance and benefit from these real-money, real-time free stock picks.See all of our Rising Star analysts(and their portfolios).